 DB: The biggest concern was probably preservation-preservation of my staff and even myself.
 In the early planning stages, we didn’t know what to tell the staff as we lacked information about PE and their approach to partnerships.
 What would happen to our benefits?
 Will they still need me, the administrator, or our clinical director?
 Would they tell us we weren’t completing enough cases and needed to downsize?
 Are they going to advise us of the need to change staffing structure to reduce costs?
 I was stressing so much that I practically had a resignation letter drafted in my inbox.

 PN: My apprehensions were similar.
 What changes were forthcoming?
 A lot of our employees had been with the center for 10 years, and turnover was minimal.
 Would there be staff retention?
-Would our benefits change?
+Are our benefits going to change?
 Would seniority carry over?

 CS: Those concerns were justified.
 After all, Penny, you were a part of the center before it even opened.
 You brought the staff over and developed it from scratch.
 Now there’s this big change coming, and it’s daunting.
 How did PE help alleviate your concerns?